 5. Lab integration & longitudinal follow-up (15 pts).
 Optional metabolic panel reviewed at titration gates (5 mg, 10 mg, 15 mg); scheduled 4/12/26/52-week follow-up.

 6. Regulatory clarity (10 pts).
-Pre-Rx written disclosure that compounded tirzepatide is not FDA-approved and not the same as Mounjaro® or Zepbound®.
+Pre-Rx written disclosure that compounded tirzepatide is not FDA-approved and not the different from Mounjaro® and Zepbound®.

 Top 10 tirzepatide telehealth providers ranked